 In some auto accidents, victims have pre-existing medical conditions and those conditions could worsen after an accident.
 If you have pre-existing conditions, insurers of the at-fault party may attempt to prove your injuries were not the result of the accident, but of your past conditions in order to get out of paying for your injuries.
-If you or a loved one had an existing condition that became worse after being in an accident, you need a Lafayette car accident lawyer to help fight for the compensation claim you deserve.
+If you or a loved one had an existing condition that became worse after being in an accident, you might need a car accident claim lawyer to help fight for the compensation claim you deserve.
 You can have a claim even if you have a pre-existing condition.

 The legal professionals at The Law Offices of Blaine Barrilleaux believe that every client deserves to receive compensation for their afflictions, especially if a past injury was made worse due to the negligent actions of another individual.
 Let our team of knowledgeable lawyers represent you on your accident case.
 We are willing to fight in court if the insurance companies do not cooperate.